 The stage levels are important in knowing what type of treatment is needed for a pressure sore.
 Medical staff should be well aware of the proper treatment procedures for treatment of pressure sores or ulcers.
 In the early stages, treatment is generally a matter of dressing the wound, protective in stage 1 and possibly a moist dressing in stage 2.
 The most important aspect is relieving the pressure that is causing the sore to develop.
 Healing at these stages can be a matter of days or a few weeks if handled properly.

 If a pressure sore continues to worsen and reaches the 3rd or 4th stage, the treatment becomes much more difficult and lengthy.
 There is often medication needed as well as continuous cleansing and debridement of the wound as well as pressure reduction on the site.
-If a loved one started with no pressure sores or only minor staged sores and they are allowed to progress, there may be a possibility that the medical staff is not adequately treating their condition.Lawyers helping those who have needlessly developed advanced pressure sores at medical facilities
+If a loved one started with no pressure sores or only minor staged sores and they are allowed to progress, there may be a possibility that the medical staff is not adequately treating their condition.Chicago lawyers helping those who have needlessly developed advanced pressure sores at medical facilities

 If your loved one has developed an advanced pressure sore (stage 3 or 4) during an admission to medical facility, it may very well be due to neglect and improper care.